FallingWithStyle/obsidian-ideatr/README.md

-# Ideatr Project Internal
+# Obsidian Ideatr

 A lightweight, Obsidian-native "idea intake + triage + transform + validate" tool.
 Day-1 usable.
 Future-expandable.
 No dependencies.

 ## Overview

-Ideatr Project Internal is the central intake and triage layer for all creative ideas — a small but powerful Obsidian plugin that captures ideas quickly, classifies them intelligently, clusters related ideas, deduplicates similar concepts, validates ("does this exist?", domains, names), generates variants and scaffolds, and prepares ideas for "real project" elevation.
+Obsidian Ideatr is the central intake and triage layer for all creative ideas — a small but powerful Obsidian plugin that captures ideas quickly, classifies them intelligently, clusters related ideas, deduplicates similar concepts, validates ("does this exist?", domains, names), generates variants and scaffolds, and prepares ideas for "real project" elevation.

 **Problem**: You generate a large volume of creative, entrepreneurial, narrative, and mechanic ideas across many domains.
 These ideas currently live in mixed systems (chat logs, fleeting notes, Obsidian, Notion, random text files), causing fragmentation, low retrieval rate, duplicate effort, and missed connections.

-**Solution**: Ideatr Project Internal provides a single lightweight "front door" for ideas with intelligent auto-classification, validation tools, and seamless integration with your Obsidian vault.
+**Solution**: Obsidian Ideatr provides a single lightweight "front door" for ideas with intelligent auto-classification, validation tools, and seamless integration with your Obsidian vault.

 ## Features